mhvbyrne/FM/Content and Products/OSCE/explanation/bronchoscopy_explanation.md

 ### Description

 **Bronchoscopy** - "is a camera test to look into a your lungs because of [reason], which projects onto a screen that the doctor can see."

+Reasons:
+- Chronic cough
+- Haemoptysis
+- Abnormal findings on Chest X ray or CT scan.

-### Reason
+### Benefits

 - **Diagnosis** - "It allows the doctor to have a look at the lungs to help diagnose any problems in a way which X ray or a CT scan may not show."
+  - Infection
+  - Tumours
+  - Mucus
+  - Bleeding
 - **Investigation** - "If there are any abnormalities a sample of tissue can be taken called a biopsy or washing out cells with salt water."
+  - Biopsy
+  - Bronchial lavage
-- **Treatment** - "It can also be used to insert small tubes called stents to treat certain lung problems."
+- **Treatment** - "It can also be used to treat certain lung problems."
+  - Remove inhaled foreign body
+  - Stent collapsed airway
+  - Remove tumour if blocking airway

 ### Details